 Single Thunderbolt™ 3 port and single NBaseT port

 No Bulky external power supplies or cords

 - Amazon reviews

 I recorded 4K video of the unboxing, install, and basic driver install and testing, seen below.
-The BOM (Build Of Materials) for all the equipment used in the video is featured here, including the popular Monoprice SlimRun Cat6a 10GbE cables.
+The BOM (Bill Of Materials) for all the equipment used in the video is featured here, including the popular Monoprice SlimRun Cat6a 10GbE cables.
 Important to note that they're only available in up to 14 feet lengths, so I may be testing out this 100' Cat7 flat cable by Jadaol instead, for my upstairs to basement runs.
 Any such lengths might need to be Plenum cable, check with your local building codes.